ltrgoddard/thesis/temp.markdown

 ![The argument of *A Note on Metal*](figs/anm.png){\#fig:anm}

 ¶1 (p.
-128[^273]): Before the early Bronze Age, property resided uncomplicatedly in substance, and the ‘most specific carrier for the inherence of power’ was weight, found most obviously in stone.
-Stone is ambiguous, offering both a hard outside and, through erosion or carving, a protective inside, but weight is its crucial property. ¶2 (128):
-Metals such as copper and tin are more complex, having ‘brightness, hardness [and] ductility’ as well as weight.
+128[^274]): Before the early Bronze Age, property resided uncomplicatedly in substance, and the ‘most specific carrier for the inherence of power’ was weight, found most obviously in stone.
+Stone is ambiguous, offering both a hard outside and, through erosion or carving, a protective, sheltering inside, but weight is its crucial property. ¶2 (128): Metals such as copper and tin are more complex, having ‘brightness, hardness [and] ductility’ as well as weight.
 Alloys abstract property from substance even further, making it formal.
-The naturally uneven geographical distribution of metallic elements encouraged the Sumerians to acquire tin from as far away as Cornwall; yet there is an obvious difference in intent between this sort of trade and the physical transportation of the materials for Stonehenge. ¶3 (128): The strength of metal when forged in fire was ‘infinitely more abstract’ than that of flint or wood and allowed for rapid developments in hunting, fishing and agriculture.
+The naturally uneven geographical distribution of metallic elements encouraged the Sumerians to acquire tin from as far away as Cornwall;
+yet there is an obvious difference in intent between this sort of trade and the physical transportation of the materials for Stonehenge. ¶3 (128): The strength of metal when forged in fire was ‘infinitely more abstract’ than that of flint or wood and allowed for rapid developments in hunting, fishing and agriculture.
 A ‘spiritual’ importance thus became attached to the sorts of sharp edges characteristic of metal tools, marking a shift from ‘the history of substance (stone)’ into ‘the theory of power (metal)’. ¶4 (128–29): That said, this shift may actually have caused a ‘deeper cultural adherence’ to stone, a material not primarily related to the practicalities of everyday active life, but to a different sort of ‘persistence through material transmutation’—hence its use to mark death. ¶5 (129): Advances in metallurgy shifted communities more rapidly from hunting to agriculture, allowing for the idea of ‘place’ and making mining possible.
-Threshing of grains encouraged the development of a theory of value even more abstract than the ‘mixed relativism of substance’ associated with alloys: a ‘specialised function […] dependent on the rate of exchange.’
+Threshing of grains encouraged the development of a theory of value even more abstract than the ‘mixed relativism of substance’ associated with
+alloys: a ‘specialised function […] dependent on the rate of exchange.’
 General abstraction of value through metallurgy and otherwise became the basis for a politics of wealth, with currency objects still measured by weight rather than by number. ¶6 (129–30): Currency initially carried a residual sacrality due to ‘the magical implications of transfer’, but eventually became ‘iconized’, with number replacing strength or power as the ‘chief assertion of presence’.
-Because this sort of currency is best suited to trading over large distances, trade routes expanded. ¶7 (130): The shift of wealth from power to value can be seen most clearly in interactions between different societies, e.g. ‘the sea-borne traders of the Eastern Mediterranean and the peoples of the Anatolian hinterland’.
+Because this sort of currency is best suited to trading over large distances, trade routes expanded. ¶7 (130):
+The shift of wealth from power to value can be seen most clearly in interactions between different societies, e.g. ‘the sea-borne traders of the Eastern Mediterranean and the peoples of the Anatolian hinterland’.
 For the latter, wealth was determined by the power directly to control flocks of sheep, a ‘politics of limit’; the former ‘were already middlemen’, relying on ‘the trick of abstract distance between real supply and real demand.’ ¶8 (130): Geographical factors caused what we know as coinage, representing ‘sheer mercantile distance’, to first emerge in the Eastern Mediterranean.
 Croesus further abstracted value by creating a bimetallic currency system.
 This increasingly rapid flight from ‘presence as weight’ allowed for the development of a ‘complete middle class’ based on the techniques of this flight, but also of ‘an exilic (left-wing) history of substance.’ ¶9 (130–31): This is a complex and involuted history.
 Abstraction of value is not always deleterious and unmediated substance is not always to be favoured, and is perhaps not even possible at all.
-Human awareness is sharpened by some of the ‘shifts’ away from substance, and stone is, in fact, already abstraction (‘of standing, of balance’).
+Human awareness is sharpened by some of the ’shifts’ away from substance, and stone is, in fact, already abstraction (‘of standing, of balance’).
 It is not a matter of identifying the crucial and catastrophic turning point, but of looking clearly at ‘the increasing speed of displacement which culminates only later in the critical overbalance of intent.’

 As will by now be obvious, Prynne’s style in ‘A Note on Metal’ is highly telegraphic.
 The text contains many gaps—not so much gaps in